Mortgage Declined After Valuation: Here is What to Do Next

 2. Let us match you with a mortgage expert

-Our free broker-matching service can pair you with a mortgage advisor who specialises in helping customers who were declined at valuation.
-They will advise you on whether there’s a quick fix – such as putting down extra deposit or renegotiating with the seller – but if this isn’t the case, they could help you revive your plans with a specialist lender.
+Our broker-matching service can pair you with a mortgage advisor who specialises in helping customers who were declined at valuation.
+They will advise you on whether there’s a quick fix, such as putting down an extra deposit or renegotiating with the seller.
+However, if this isn’t the case, they can help you revive your plans with a specialist lender.

 3. Take a breather while your broker does the legwork

-Your mortgage broker will carry out a quick fact find to establish why you were declined at valuation.
-If it was a down valuation, they will explore whether there are grounds for appeal or a second opinion, as well as present you with a list of possible solutions to this.
+Your mortgage broker will conduct a quick fact find to establish why you were declined at valuation.
+If it was a down valuation, they will explore whether there are grounds for appeal or a second opinion and present you with a list of possible solutions to this.

-If there was an issue with the property itself, they will search the entire market for a lender whose criteria allows them to overlook certain structural issues and build types.
+If the property itself has an issue, they will search the entire market for a lender whose criteria allow them to overlook certain structural issues and build types.

-Make an enquiry with us today and we’ll match you with an expert who could help you get your mortgage application back on track as quickly as possible.
+Make an enquiry with us today, and we’ll match you with an expert who can help you get your mortgage application back on track as quickly as possible.

 Why a mortgage might be declined at valuation